-- If your complaint is within WSAC's jurisdiction, you will be required to provide documentation that you have completed the school's complaint process - including any provisions for appeals.
+- If a complaint is within WSAC's jurisdiction, a student must provide documentation that he/she has completed the school's complaint process - including any provisions for appeals.

 - WSAC cannot investigate complaints regarding grades, disciplinary actions, or conduct unless a student can prove that the school has not followed published procedures or policies.

 - WSAC will not accept anonymous complaints or complaints that are currently in litigation.

 Please be advised that copies of complaints may be made available to the school involved and to other federal, state, or private agencies.
 Copies will also be made available, without personally identifiable information, to members of the public upon request.